Wednesday, December 28, 2022

 Monday, August 15, 2022

-Why does extended cognitive demand compromise decision-making ability?
+Why does cognitive demand compromise decision-making?

 A new study examined the cognitive burden of mentally taxing assignments.
 The study examines the metabolic changes in the brain during exhaustion, thereby linking mental fatigue with neurometabolism.
 Participants working long hours on challenging projects had higher levels of glutamate in the brain's prefrontal cortex by the end of the day than those with more manageable tasks.
 Glutamate is an essential signaling molecule in the brain, but its accumulation can disrupt brain function.